Excellent all round service.

-If you have in mind the effect you would like to create, then you just need to consider the below options when purchasing your pump.
+If you have in mind the effect you would like to create or the job you want it to do, then you just need to consider the below options when purchasing your pond pump.

 Is it a Water Feature or a pond?
 Feature pumps are designed to run in an enclosed environment, so they are usually smaller without much protection as they don’t normally need it, they normally only pump through a hose too.